First Home Buyer Grants & Concessions Calculator

 | VIC | ≤ $600,000 | $600k–$750k | New + established |

-FHBG is administered by Housing Australia (formerly NHFIC) and partnered with about 35 lenders.
+The 5% Deposit Scheme — the rebranded First Home Guarantee — is administered by Housing Australia through a wide panel of participating lenders.
 If you're eligible, you can purchase with as little as 5% deposit with no LMI — the government guarantees the lender against any shortfall.
 On a $700,000 purchase you save approximately $25,000 in LMI premium.
+From 1 October 2025 the scheme was expanded: income caps abolished, place limits removed, and the separate regional and family guarantees folded in.

 On a $600,000 new-build purchase: